-“Where their worm does not die, and the fire is not quenched.”
+“their worm does not die.”
 This verse is quoted from Isaiah 66:24, and it has been used to prove that people “burn in hell forever,” but that is not what it is teaching.
-Both in Isaiah and here in Mark it is teaching that unsaved people are totally destroyed.
+Both in Isaiah and here in Mark, it is teaching that unsaved people are totally destroyed.
 Jesus specifically uses the word Gehenna, which is where people will be destroyed (Mark 9:47), while Isaiah does not mention the place, but simply says people will “go out” (of the city) and see the dead bodies.
 We know from the book of Revelation that the destruction of the wicked will occur in the Lake of Fire (see Rev. 20:14-15).

 In reading Isaiah chapter 66, we can see that the closing verses are about God’s judgment on the wicked, and how He will destroy them with fire and sword (Isa.
 66:16).
 This is a general picture of God’s judgment, and could refer to either to the Battle of Armageddon just before the Millennial Kingdom (Rev. 19:19-21) or to the Final War at the end of the Millennial Kingdom (Rev. 20:7-10), or even to both.
 At some point after the battles, the unrighteous people go to the place where God has thrown the bodies of the unsaved, and they are all dead, they are not suffering.
 Isaiah said the righteous will look upon the “dead bodies,” and the Hebrew word peger (#06297 פֶּגֶר) is always used of dead bodies, never living ones.
 Those dead bodies were being consumed by worms and fire, and eventually would be completely gone.
 So we see that Isaiah is not portraying the suffering of the wicked, but their final fate: destruction.